-investment communities can gain a much better understanding of the extent to which contemplated transactions may warrant CFIUS review in the future.
-That being said, some of the key aspects of FIRRMA's implementation-notably, the definition of principal place of business, remains subject to public comment and potential revisions by the Committee.
-The investment community must also wait on proposed regulations that address filing fees,5 as well as the anticipated changes to the mandatory declaration requirement of the final regulations with regard to a new focus on export control laws rather than NAICS codes, which will be subject to a new round of agency rulemaking.
+The proposed regulations offer a significant level of detail on how CFIUS expects to implement its new jurisdictional authorities articulated in FIRRMA.
+In so doing, members of the business and investment communities can gain a much better understanding of the extent to which contemplated transactions may warrant CFIUS review in the future.
+That being said, some of the key aspects of FIRRMA's implementation-notably, the list of excepted foreign countries-still leaves some foreign investors from countries such as the United Kingdom, Canada, Australia and Japan in limbo.
+The investment community must also wait on proposed regulations that address filing fees, as well as the extent to which the existing Pilot Program will continue indefinitely in its current form or if any tailoring is deemed appropriate by CFIUS.

-One outcome is for sure: the decision to notify CFIUS of a transaction will be a much more labor intensive analysis once these final regulations officially take effect on February 13, 2020.
-Determining the extent to which an investment target falls within these new jurisdictional authorities, coupled with the increasingly complex review of the nature of the investor, will often require much more attention during transaction diligence from both buyer and seller, as well as a heightened level of cooperation in coordinating this analysis.
-Pursuant to the new authorities under FIRRMA, it is highly likely that the Committee's case load will multiply, possibly exponentially, in the years to come.
-Simpson Thacher & Bartlett is experienced in navigating the complexities of the CFIUS review process and continues to monitor the relevant regulatory developments.
+One outcome is for sure: the decision to notify CFIUS of a transaction will be a much more labor intensive analysis once the final version of these regulations is promulgated.
+Determining the extent to which an investment target falls within these new jurisdictional authorities, coupled with the increasingly complex review of the nature of the investor, will likely require much more attention during transaction diligence from both buyer and seller, as well as a heightened level of cooperation in coordinating this analysis.
+And pursuant to the new authorities under FIRRMA, it is highly likely that the Committee's case load will multiply, possibly exponentially, in the years to come.